 - Identify the amount due, and describe the work or materials furnished that gives rise to the amount due.

 Recording the Lien on Time and in the Right Place

 Generally, all claimants have 60 days from the substantial completion of the project to file the mechanic’s lien.
-Under certain circumstances, this period can be shortened to just 30 days.
-Also, in Louisiana, every Parish has a designated office that records property instruments.
+Under certain circumstances, this period can be shortened to just 30 days (see more on Louisiana’s mechanics lien deadlines) Also, in Louisiana, every Parish has a designated office that records property instruments.
 In some Parishes, it is the Clerk of Court office, and in others, there is a specific Recorder of Mortgages.
-Your lien must be recorded in the proper office.
+Your lien must be recorded in the proper office – here are the recording offices in Louisiana.
 There are also strict formatting requirements that you must meet to have your document indexed (i.e. the size of the paper, the font, etc.), which varies by parish.

 Notice and Filing Suit

 After recording your lien, send a copy to the property owner and all other interested parties.
 Liens remain valid and enforceable in Louisiana for 1 year from the date of filing.
 At any time within that 1 year period, you can file a lawsuit to “enforce” your lien.
 If you do not file the suit within that year, your lien will expire.